tensorflow/minigo/README.md

    tools.

-3. Provide our data, results, and discoveries in the open to benefit the Go, machine learning communities, and Kubernetes communities.
+3. Provide our data, results, and discoveries in the open to benefit the Go, machine learning, and Kubernetes communities.

 An explicit non-goal of the project is to produce a competitive Go program that establishes itself as the top Go AI.
 Instead, we strive for a readable,